Bruno9t/Calculator/README.md

 # calculadora-js
-calculadora escrita em JS e HTML
+A simple calculator coded in JS and HTML